 - 2 medium ears of sweet corn husks removed

 - 2 tablespoons mayonnaise

 - 1/2 teaspoon chili powder or paprika

 - Fresh lime wedges

-- Grill the corn on the barbecue until tender.
+- Grill the corn on the barbecue or boil until tender.
 Allow to cool slightly.

 - Slather with mayo.
 Sprinkle on the cotija cheese, cilantro and chili powder.
 Finish with a spritz of lime.
 Serve.